 If you think balancing generosity, sensitivity, and customer focus – all without losing your brand identity – sounds pretty complicated, we don’t blame you.
 It’s difficult to be objective about your messaging at the best of times – let alone during a global crisis.

 That’s where we come in.
 Zavy has just launched Radar, designed to analyse online discussion .
 By monitoring millions of articles, social media posts, and comments, it offers unprecedented insight into public perception and opinion, helping you create relevant, on-brand content that doesn’t miss the mark.

-Even better, you can try Radar free - so you get invaluable insight without a big investment.
+Try Radar - so you get invaluable insight without a big investment.